-- Consider the severity of the exceptional circumstances (for example, how severely "out of bounds" are the [CPUEs or recruitment]) - Follow the principles for action (see examples below). - Formulate advice on the action required (this could include an immediate change in TAC, a review of the OMP, the relatively urgent collection of ancillary data, or conduct of analyses to be reviewed at a further WG meeting in the near future). - Report to the Director Research, MCM that exceptional circumstances exist and provide advice on the action to take.
+- Consider the severity of the exceptional circumstances (for example, how severely "out of bounds" are the recent survey results or recruitment estimates). - Follow the principles for action (see examples below). - Formulate advice on the action required (this could include an immediate change in TAC, a review of the OMP, the relatively urgent collection of ancillary data, or conduct of analyses to be reviewed at a further WG meeting in the near future). - Report to the Director Research, MCM that exceptional circumstances exist and provide advice on the action to take.

-The Director Research, MCM will:
+The Chief Director Research, MCM will: